 In all, Joe has received four national Edward R. Murrow Awards, including the prestigious Writing Murrow in 2006.
 His awards shelf also includes 11 Regional Murrows, 19 Regional Emmys (with 61 nominations), two National Headliner Awards and one Sigma Delta Chi Award.
 His reporting and writing have been recognized by the National Press Photographers Association (NPPA), National Lesbian and Gay Journalists Association, The Associated Press and Association of Health Care Journalists.

-Joe is on the faculty of the NPPA’s Advanced Storytelling Workshop in San Marcos, Texas.
+Joe is a proud member of the NPPA and serves on the faculty of the NPPA’s Advanced Storytelling Workshop in San Marcos, Texas.
 He recently served on the Board of Governors for NATAS Northwest, the regional Emmy chapter based in Seattle.